pminina01/readthedocs/Network-target.md

 _keepConnection_ - Indicates whether to keep connection open whenever possible.
 [Boolean](Data-types) Default: True

+_maxConnections_ - Maximum current connections.
+0 = no maximum. `Integer` Default: `0`

+_onConnectionOverflow _- Action that should be taken if the will be more connections than _MaxConnections_.
+Possible values:
+* AllowNewConnnection - Just allow it. (default)
+* Block - Block until there's more room in the queue.
+* DiscardMessage - Discard the connection item.

+_maxQueueSize_ - Maximum queue size.Integer Default: 0

 _address_ - Network address.
 [Layout](Data-types)
 The network address can be: